kkmanuu/kkmanuu/README.md

 🔭 I’m currently working on multiple projects on Computer Vision.

-🧮 I’m currently learning AI.
+🧮 I’m currently learning AI and Mobile development

 👯 I’m looking to collaborate on any Computer Vision related research project.